The application process

 We expect to find that:

-If you fail to satisfy one or both of these conditions then we will reject you at that stage.
+If you fail to satisfy any of these conditions then we will reject you at that stage.
 Please note that if it appears to us that two or more of your trustees are connected (principally as members of the same family) we will treat all such connected trustees as a single trustee; we accept that this is something which is not easy to determine.
 If you are not sending us accounts we expect to be able to access these from your entry; if we cannot, again, we will reject your entry at that stage.

 Check your previous application history